Data Pool & Connectors

 The sample application

-is implemented in a sample application that displays incoming data from two connectors, one for each MQTT topic.
+The MQTTConnector is implemented in a sample application that displays incoming data from two connectors, one for each MQTT topic.

-chart and a Grid Component.
+Each connector provides data for a spline chart and a Grid Component.
 In addition, timestamped events and the raw data are displayed as unformatted text in a message log that resides outside the Dashboards container.
 The user may clear the log.

 The sample application relies on data being published to the two MQTT topics (highcharts/topic1 and highcharts/topic2).
 The payload of the MQTT packet must be in a specific format to work correctly (see the example below).